JuviGamez/quantumtube/README.md

 Linux (AppImage): **Coming on 1st December 2025** | *Tip: Use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to integrate the AppImage with your application launcher*

-Windows: *Coming Soon*
+Windows: **Coming on 1st December 2025**

-MacOS: *Coming Never (i don't have a mac and won't waste my time on a hackintosh, please make a pull request with a macOS build)*
+MacOS: **Coming Never (i don't have a mac and won't waste my time on a hackintosh, please make a pull request with a macOS build)**

 ## Web Version